Corvallis, Oregon: Government

 Helen Berg served as mayor of Corvallis for three terms from 1994 until 2006.
 Berg was the first female mayor of Corvallis, and the longest-serving mayor of the city to date.
-The current mayor is Biff Traber, elected in 2014 and re-elected in 2018.
+The current mayor is Charles Maughan, elected in 2022.

 The City of Corvallis uses the City Council/City Manager form of government with a weak mayor.
 The City Council is made of nine city councilors who represent their representative wards and are elected to two-year terms.
 The City Manager is appointed by the City Council and serves at the pleasure of the City Council.
-The City Manager primary job is to run the administrative day-to-day operations of the City.
+The City Manager primary job is to run the administrative day-to-day operations of the city.

 The Corvallis Police Department provides law enforcement services to the city.

 Education

 Education has had a place in Corvallis since the earliest days of the town, with the first school building constructed in 1848 and put to use in 1850.

 During the first decade of the 21st century, local boosters claimed that Corvallis had the highest education rate per capita of any city in the state of Oregon.

-Public schools in the city are administered by the Corvallis School District, with two acting high schools, Corvallis High School and Crescent Valley.
+Public schools in the city are administered by the Corvallis School District, with two acting high schools, Corvallis High School and Crescent Valley High School.
 Corvallis is also the home of Oregon State University and the Benton Center campus of Linn-Benton Community College.